GauravDhuri/missingskill-learning/javascript/javascriptBasics.md

 # <span class="header">JavaScript Programming Basics</span>

 ## <span class="header2">Variables</span>

 Often, Variables are said to be empty boxes in which data can be stored.
-However, its not quite right as data is actually stored in the memory and variable is just a label that point towards the memory location.
+However, its not quite right as data is actually stored in the memory and <span class="highlight">variable is just a label that point towards the memory location</span>.

 Syntax of variables is :
 ```js